 - Grants and scholarships: No repayment.
 Grants based on need.
-Scholarships based on student's academic performance or special talents. - Loans: Typically low interest with repayment after the student graduates or ceases enrollment. - Employment (Work-Study): Certain number of hours per week in on- or off-campus work.
+Scholarships based on student's academic performance or special talents. - Loans: Typically low interest with repayment after the student graduates or ceases at least half time enrollment (student must be enrolled in 6 credits or more). - Employment (Work-Study): Certain number of hours per week in on- or off-campus work.